University of Reading cookie policy

 Training

-As well as the excellent training on research methods on the programme, all postgraduate research students automatically become members of the University-wide Graduate School.
-The Graduate School's Reading Researcher Development Programme (RRDP) offers a rich array of training sessions and workshops which have been especially designed to help you gain the additional skills that will enable you to carry out your research professionally and effectively.
+As well as the excellent training on research methods on the programme, all postgraduate research students automatically become members of the University-wide Doctoral and Researcher College.
+The College's Reading Researcher Development Programme (RRDP) offers a rich array of training sessions and workshops which have been especially designed to help you gain the additional skills that will enable you to carry out your research professionally and effectively.
 The RRDP is delivered primarily using the expertise of academic and specialist staff within the University and complements any subject-specific training that we provide.
 The RRDP includes training sessions on research methods, writing academic papers, getting published, public engagement and career planning.

 In addition to the RRDP, doctoral researchers will also have the chance to access the following development opportunities: